drvinceknight/Year_3_game_theory_course/Content/Chapter_07-Extensive_form_games_and_backwards_induction.md

 ![The seller buyer game.\label{L07-img08}]({{site.baseurl}}/Content/images/L07-img08.png)

-How we can we analyse normal form games?
+How we can we analyse extensive form games?

 ## Backwards induction